michalweiser/javascript-style-guide/Readme.md

-# Node.js Style Guide
+# JavaScript Style Guide

 This is a guide for writing consistent and aesthetically pleasing node.js code.
 It is inspired by what is popular within the community, and flavored with some personal opinions.

-This guide was created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
+This guide was created by [Felix Geisendörfer](http://felixge.de/), edited by Michał Weiser and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
 You are encouraged to fork this repository and make adjustments according to your preferences.

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

-## 2 Spaces for indention
+## 4 Spaces for indention

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 4 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.

 ## Newlines